olbogdan/EmojiArt/README.md

 # EmojiArt

-Application allows to customize an image.
+Crate a beutiful images customized by imojies.

-Features:
+# Features:
-Prestes of custimizable emojies.
+- Prestes of custimizable emojies.
-Drag and drop or paste any background.
-Manage multiple documents, create/rename/delete.
+- Manage multiple documents, create/rename/delete.
-Phones and tablets support.
+- Phones and tablets support.

+Add a beckground image by:
+- Drag and drop an image from anoter application on tablets.
+- Paste any image url background.
+- Add image from a photo library.
+- Add image from a camera.

 <img src="https://user-images.githubusercontent.com/7153849/116812904-206e6480-ab49-11eb-97da-d114d8dbc1b9.png" height="350" width="550">